programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 If you want to rotate units while placing them, keep the left mouse button pressed and move the cursor up or down.
 You can also adjust the rotation and location of any unit by clicking the four-way directional icon in Atlas, then clicking on the unit to adjust.

-Although you'll certainly adapt your use of these tools to your own scenario, the basic steps will remain the same.
+Although you will certainly adapt your use of these tools to your own scenario, the basic steps will remain the same.

 ### 8. Save and Distribute the Scenario